 Is stooping safe?

 Always give items a thorough inspection and a quick wipe-down before bringing them into your home, including the underside of all furniture for cobwebs or creepy-crawlies.
 If considering upholstered furniture, be sure to have a lint roller on hand to get rid of pet hair.
-During the COVID-19 pandemic, many items are left with wet wipes to kill germs.
 Above all, don’t feel pressured to take anything!

 How do I let people know that I have furniture up for grabs?